Elaine Feeney

 Feeney's debut novel, As You Were, was won at auction in December 2019.
 It was published by Penguin Random House, under the Harvill Secker imprint, on 20 August 2020.
-In January 2020 the Observer newspaper choose Feeney as one of the best debut novelists of the year and the book has been shortlisted for the 2021 Folio Prize and the Dalkey Literary Award (Emerging Writer) 2021.
+In January 2020, The Observer newspaper chose Feeney as one of the best debut novelists of the year and the book was shortlisted for the Rathbones Folio Prize and the Dalkey Literary Award (Emerging Writer) in 2021.

 Personal life

-Feeney grew up on a farm in Athenry, Co.
-Galway.
+Feeney grew up on a farm in Athenry, County Galway.
 She attended Scoil Croi Naofa, Athenry, Presentation College Athenry, University College Galway (now National University of Ireland, Galway (NUIG)), University College Cork and University of Limerick.
-She lives in Athenry with her husband, the graphic designer Ray Glasheen, and sons Jack and Finn.
+She lives in Athenry.

 Professional life

-Feeney teaches English at St. Jarlath's College, Tuam.
-She is also creative writing teacher at NUIG, where she is Creative Director for the Tuam Oral History Project.
+Feeney lectures at NUIG, where she is also Creative Director for the Tuam Oral History Project.
 Her festival performances include Cúirt International Literature Festival, The Ex-Border Festival in Italy, The Edinburgh Fringe Festival, The Vilenica Festival and The Electric Picnic.
-Her magazine publications include Poetry Review, The Stinging Fly, Oxford Poetry, Poetry Ireland Review, The Irish Times, The Manchester Review, Stonecutter Journal and Coppernickel.
+Her magazine publications include The Poetry Review, The Paris Review, The Stinging Fly, Oxford Poetry, Poetry Ireland Review, The Irish Times, The Manchester Review, Stonecutter Journal and Coppernickel.
 Feeney's work has been collected by the Irish Poetry Reading Archive at University College Dublin.
-She is a regular leader of writing workshops - including for the Galway Feminist Collective and Cúirt International Literature Festival.
-Her work has been broadcast by RTÉ and other broadcasters.
-Feeney's political views have been sought by publications including the Irish Times.
-In response to a question about politics and her poetry she told headstuff.org: "I think all humans are political, at least the political world would have you believe, or inflict this on you, and each of us in our own peculiar way eventually marches to this tune, whether it’s complicit, as agitator, or an escapist or whatever way you have actively chosen to live your life."
+She is a regular leader of writing workshops, including for the Galway Feminist Collective and Cúirt International Literature Festival.
+Her work has been broadcast by RTÉ and other broadcasters.Arena Tuesday 29 January 2013 Feeney's political views have been sought by publications including the Irish Times.
+In response to a question about politics and her poetry, she told headstuff.org: "I think all humans are political, at least the political world would have you believe, or inflict this on you, and each of us in our own peculiar way eventually marches to this tune, whether it’s complicit, as agitator, or an escapist or whatever way you have actively chosen to live your life."